t00fan01/CareerOS/README.md

 Contributions are welcome!
 Feel free to fork this project, submit pull requests, or open issues.

 ---
-*Built with for ambitious developers to land their dream roles.*
+*Built with heart for ambitious developers to land their dream roles.*